dcspinho/pois-manager/README.md

-# CRUD service for managing Points of Interest (POIs)
+# Service for managing Points of Interest

 This is a CRUD service built using TypeScript, Node.js, and PostgreSQL.
 The service is specifically focused on petrol stations.

+For detailed information on the proposed improvements and changes, refer to the [IMPROVEMENTS.md](./IMPROVEMENTS.md) file.

 ## Features

 1. Create, update, delete, and retrieve Points of Interest (POIs) representing petrol stations;
-2. Manage opening hours for POIs;
+2. Manage opening hours for POIs (NOT YET DONE);
 3. Manage pumps associated with each POI and fuel products;
-4. Manage fuel products and their prices, including currency rate information.
+4. Manage fuel products and their prices, including currency rate information (ALL NOT YET DONE).

 ## Requirements